Shadrock/M365-flows/tutorialnotes.md

 For this, I've added the following expression to the **When a new response is submitted** action, by clicking the horizontal ellipsis / meatballs icon and adding this to the Trigger conditions section: `@equals(triggerBody()?['Status'], 'New')`.
 This will trigger only when the Status of an item in the list is `New`.
 So when my approval changes it to `In progress` it won't keep looping.

 So I did that... and it broke the damn flow.
 Actually, I don't see any sign that it triggered at all, so I'm assuming it's the trigger condition.
+Either the flow breaks because of something else, or setting the trigger condition to status as `New` creates a problem... not sure how though, unless the creation of the new item is registered as new _after_ the flow picks it up. could I make it not equal `In progress`, along with the others?

 **Note** - I'm realizing that this is the wrong kind of flow.
 I do _not_ want an approval anytime the list is updated.
 I just want to know when a new entry is there, which I will check, and then update.
 I think I need to get rid of the approval flow and just get second email sent to me upon item creation so I can update.
 Then the update triggers the system owner email: this will be a lot easy to govern since it's just one action (`Status` = `In progress`) that will be a trigger.
 - Added an **Apply to each** container to the Create List Item flow.
 Put the Send an email (V2) within that and added an additional one set to simply notify my that the record has been created and that I need to update status. - This didn't work!